apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Drop/DROP-JOB.md

 ### Description

-User stops a JOB job.
-A stopped job cannot be rerun.
+User stops a JOB.
+A stopped job cannot be resumed.

 ```sql
 DROP JOB WHERE jobName = 'job_name';